online sales coaching

 Sales Coaching is the process of supporting Salespeople to achieve improved results.
 By its nature it can then only be successful when you are working on live opportunities, in real-life scenarios – which is one of the benefits of online delivery.

-As Sales Coaching should always be supportive this is not a meeting to criticise, discipline or embarrass, but instead an opportunity to build confidence and guide the Sales Person.
+As Sales Coaching should always be supportive this is not a meeting to criticise, discipline or embarrass, but instead an opportunity to build confidence and guide the Sales Rep.

 The Sales Coach is there to show the practical application of what has been taught in Sales Training.
 This means that the coach should be able to actually do the sales activities, not just talk about them.